-Having specialist tree surgeon insurance means that the cover is designed specifically for people working in the arboriculture industry, which can also be tailored to meet your business requirements.
+Having specialist arboriculture insurance means that the cover is designed specifically for people working in the tree surgeon and forestry sectors, which can also be tailored to meet your business requirements.
 It is important to select an insurer and broker who understand the industry and associated requirements.
 We offer a range of covers under our specialised product.
 For a personalised quote or to discuss further, our advisers are ready to help on 0113 259 3560.

-Some insurers do stipulate a height limit.
-At Arborisk, you have the option to have no height restrictions.
+Some insurers do stipulate a height limit but at Arborisk, you have the option to have no height restrictions.
 Find out more.

 Arborisk core cover includes £5million limit of indemnity, with an option to extend to £10million.
 Find out more.

-Arborist businesses are prone to theft of vehicles and equipment, due to the high value of these items.
+Unfortunately your Arborist equipment and vehicles are prone to theft as they are highly desirable, and in some cases easy to re-sell.
 Millions of pounds of equipment are estimated to be stolen every year.
-Make sure that equipment is stored in a secure premise, with added security measures if possible, such as CCTV.
+Make sure that equipment is stored in secure premises, with added security measures if possible, such as CCTV.
 For handheld tools, do not leave in vans overnight and remember to close doors and lock vehicles when on a job.
-Our guide provides some advice on security.
+Our guide (PDF) provides some advice on security.

-Working at heights with dangerous power tools, and falling debris means tree surgeons do face more risks than the average business.
+Working at height with dangerous power tools, and falling debris means arboriculture can be more risky than the average business.
 However, many skilled and trained professionals across the sector put in place effective procedures to minimise these risks.
 The Health & Safety Executive has essential health & safety advice on their website to encourage best practice.

-Accident books makes records about workplace incidents and injuries.
+Accident books are used to make a record of workplace incidents, injuries and near misses.
 This helps to effectively manage and assess risks, to reduce incidents occurring again.
 Most are colour coded, red, amber, green to clearly identify the level of risk.
 Find out more information from The Health & Safety Executive on reporting accidents.

 Government figures show that the majority of serious or fatal injuries are due to chainsaws, being hit by a tree, or as a result of a fall.
 Training and following safety advice and not working alone can minimise the risk of injury.